Anthony Wolfe: International career

 Wolfe was considered a surprise inclusion in the Trinidad and Tobago national team for the 2006 FIFA World Cup.

 He represented Trinidad and Tobago 35 times, making his debut on 29 January 2003, against Finland in a 2–1 defeat.

-International goals
+Career statistics

 Scores and results list Trinidad and Tobago's goal tally first, score column indicates score after each Wolfe goal.